Browse by Medical Category

 The Acute Pain Management and Regional Anesthesia Fellowship offers a comprehensive didactic program for training in perioperative pain management.
 Each rotation's curriculum varies, but will generally consist of the following educational opportunities:

-Fellows are expected to attend the annual American Society of Regional Anesthesia (ASRA) and American Society of Anesthesiologists (ASA) meetings, as well as participate in workshops and mentoring sessions.
+Fellows are expected, and will receive support, to attend the annual American Society of Regional Anesthesia (ASRA) Meeting, as well as participate in conferences, workshops and mentoring sessions.
 The meetings include lectures and presentations on topics of particular interest to acute pain and regional anesthesia practitioners.

-The fellowship is structured with the following Core Rotations:
+The fellowship is structured with the following rotations:

 Selection to the fellowship is highly competitive.
 Only completed applications are reviewed.